necolas/react-native-web/.github/CONTRIBUTING.md

 ## Compile and build

-Compile the source code to `dist`:
+To compile the source code to `dist`:

 ```
 npm run compile